Skip to content

 Goal

-What is the goal of Acceptance and Commitment Therapy (ACT)?
+What is the goal of Acceptance and Committment Therapy?

 The fundamental goal of Acceptance and Commitment Therapy (ACT) is to increase psychological flexibility.
 This allows you to act in alignment with your values, even when life is painful or uncertain.
 Rather than aiming to eliminate distress, ACT teaches you to relate to your experiences in a new way, creating space for action guided by your deepest priorities.
 For example, someone who fears public speaking might still give a presentation because it aligns with their value of sharing knowledge.
 They don’t allow anxiety to control their behavior, nor do they pretend that their anxiety doesn’t exist.